lupyuen/lupyuen.github.io/src/tflite.md

 1. We do this __4 times__

-    (Giving us more time to observe the glowing LED)
+    (Giving the glowing LED more time to mesmerise us)

 1. We step through the __Input Values from `0` to `6.283`__ (or `Pi * 2`) at intervals of `0.05`